vindevoy/cherryblog/src/data/pages/about.md

 - Posts: the main content of the blog
 - Pages: the extra static pages like the 'about'
 - Tags: each post has one or multiple tags
+- Search: word based search in posts and pages

 At this moment, it has the basic news of the project where each article is a post about the new version that was released.